ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 - Authorization code is visible in the URL, making it easier to debug but more prone to exposure (e.g., logs, bookmarks).
 - Offers full CSRF protection but carries a higher risk of leakage in environments where URLs are recorded.

+Here's a suggested revision that better explains the security implications and optional userinfo check:

 ### Why use code flow

 We use authorization code flow instead of implicit flow (response_type=id_token) because it offers: